oban-bg/oban/guides/job_uniqueness.md

 >
 > then Oban will update `:args`, but the job will continue executing with the original value.

-## Strong Guarantees
+## Unique Guarantees

-Oban **guarantees** uniqueness of jobs through transactional locks and database queries.
+Oban **strives** for uniqueness of jobs through transactional locks and database queries.
-Uniqueness *does not* rely on unique constraints in the database.
-This makes uniqueness entirely configurable by application code, without the need for database migrations.
+Uniqueness *does not* rely on unique constraints in the database, which leaves it prone to race conditions in some circumstances.

 [pro-smart-engine]: https://oban.pro/docs/pro/Oban.Pro.Engines.Smart.html